Sckathach/subspace-rerouting/paper/main.typ

 == Models and chat template

-Our experiments focus on lightweight open-source models: Llama3.2 1b and 3b @llama3.2 (aligned using supervised fine-tuning, rejection sampling, and direct preference optimization), Gemma 2 IT 2b @gemmateam_gemma2_2024 (aligned through extensive dataset filtering and supervised fine-tuning), and Qwen2.5 1.5b Instruct @qwenteam_qwen25_2025 (aligned through supervised fine-tuning).
+Our experiments focus on lightweight open-source models: Llama3.2 1b and 3b @llama3.2 (aligned using supervised fine-tuning, rejection sampling, and direct preference optimisation), Gemma 2 IT 2b @gemmateam_gemma2_2024 (aligned through extensive dataset filtering and supervised fine-tuning), and Qwen2.5 1.5b Instruct @qwenteam_qwen25_2025 (aligned through supervised fine-tuning).
 As instruction-tuned chat models, they require structured inputs following specific templates.
 For reproducibility, we used the official templates provided by the transformers library @wolf_huggingface_2020, with the same system instruction, "You are a helpful assistant", across models where applicable (see Appendix @sec:padding for details).
 These lightweight models allowed us to perform every experiments on a single GPU, using between and 5 and 10 Go of VRAM.

 == Evaluation

 To compare our method with the GCG baseline, we used the nanoGCG algorithm on condensed version of the AdvBench dataset @zou_universal_2023 (Appendix @sec:datasets).
 For the evaluation, we used a bag-of-words to filter explicit refusals like "I cannot", and a LLM-as-judge @chao_jailbreaking_2024 to filter responses that contain genuinely harmful content.
-We additionally performed manual verification on ambiguous cases (see Appendix @sec:judge).
+We additionally performed manual verification on ambiguous cases (Appendix @sec:judge).

 = Methodology <sec:methodology>
-Finding subspaces to target creates opportunities for adversarial optimization.
+Finding subspaces to target creates opportunities for adversarial optimisation.
 Unlike traditional GCG attacks that target specific token sequences in the discrete output space - like "Sure, here is how to", targeting an acceptance subspace in the model's continuous embedding space transforms the jailbreaking problem into a classical adversarial attack scenario where the objective is to cross a decision boundary in representation space.
 Hence, this section presents methods to define the boundary between acceptance and refusal within an LLM - a boundary we will later exploit to achieve jailbreaks.

 == Finding semantic subspaces